manroop7/Pixel-calculator/README.md

 # Pixel-calculator

-My First Fun Project
+First Fun Project

-     Welcome to my first fun project!
      This is a simple Python program that performs some basic mathematical calculations such as addition, subtraction, multiplication,division, square root,log and exponential.

 Installation